insideout/ai/_posts/2020-02-10-an-engineers-trek-into-machine-learning.md

         width: 711
         height: 290
   - title: "How is your company managing its AI and ML initiatives?"
     excerpt: "When it comes to artificial intelligence (AI) and machine learning (ML) projects, the biggest challenge for CXOs isn't necessarily deployment, but rather, managing these initiatives.
-For example, what do you anticipate your AI/ML budget will look like?"
+For example, what do you anticipate your AI/ML budget will look like?
+What business areas are you applying AI/ML in?
+How knowledgeable is your upper management ..."
     publishedDateTime: 2020-02-13T16:05:00Z
     webUrl: "https://www.zdnet.com/article/how-is-your-company-managing-its-ai-and-ml-initiatives/"
     ampWebUrl: "https://www.zdnet.com/google-amp/article/how-is-your-company-managing-its-ai-and-ml-initiatives/"